animalbiodiversitylab/envar/README.md

 ## Download environmental variables in R

 The *envar R* package streamlines the retrieval and processing of environmental variables for ecological modelling.
-When conducting an ecological analysis, the response of one or more variable(s) is modelled as a function of one or more predictor(s).
-When variables are not directly collected, global and already published maps can be used to define variable values.
-This process is often time-consuming and requires the standardization of different sources to the same study area and/or the extraction of value across study points and/or the conversion to a common coordinate reference system. *envar* is an *R* package that allows the download of a wide range of environmental variables from different pre-existing sources, to make the whole process of retrieving variables easier and faster, and integrated within the R environment.
+Preparing variables for macroecology and biogeography is time-consuming and requires the standardization of different sources to the same study area and/or the extraction of value across study points and/or the conversion to a common coordinate reference system. *envar* is an *R* package that allows the download of a wide range of environmental variables from different pre-existing sources, to make the whole process of retrieving variables easier and faster, and well integrated within the R environment.

-## Example of package purpose and use
+## Purpose and use

 This graphic illustration depicts an ecological modelling framework and the use of the *envar* package to retrieve variables while checking for